silabs-MartinL/cp_bt_find_me/README.md

 ### Button Controls

-Button functions are activated when the button is released.
+Button functions are activated when the button is pressed.

 In the final implementation a device in locator mode will continually scan for new target devices to activate.